adammaj1/Linas-Art-Gallery/README.md

 and that is all.

+#### binary

 The 'lining up' and doubling for each iteration allows us to use binary numbers to identify each region.

-For the outermost region, we can use 0 to denote the upper half, and 1 to denote the lower half.
+For the outermost region, we can use:
+* 0 to denote the upper half
+* 1 to denote the lower half.

 Then, for each subsequent band, we can use:
 * 0 if the band lines up to angles less than pi in the previous band
 * 1 if it lines up with angles greater than pi in the previous band.